frnsys/simulation_cybernetics_class/readme.md

 Play one of the following games and write your thoughts in Canvas.
 Some things to consider: Was the game challenging and/or engaging?
 Did the game clearly communicate its ideas and perspective?
 What were your main takeaways?

+Also, try to map out the system underlying the game as well as you can.

 You may also play a game not on this list, so long as it is relevant/similar to the ones listed here and you explain why you chose that game.

 - [The Founder](http://thefounder.biz/)